Delta flight has a rough but safe landing in Charlotte without gear extended

-CHARLOTTE, N.C..
+CHARLOTTE, N.C.
 (AP) — A Delta flight landed roughly but safely at the Charlotte Douglas International Airport on Wednesday without part of its landing gear extended, officials said.

 The airport said in a tweet that the runway was closed following a mechanical issue with Delta Air Lines.
 No injuries were reported and all passengers were taken to the terminal.
 The airport said it was working to remove the aircraft and reopen the runway.